tantan-ucl/tantan-ucl.github.io/_pages/job vacancy.md

 ---
-title: "Job Vacancies"
+title: "Job Vacancy"
-permalink: /job vacancies/
+permalink: /job vacancy/
 author_profile: true
 ---
-We are consistently recruiting RA/MPhil/PhD students.
-Applicants should hold a Bachelor's or Master's degree in Civil Engineering, Architecture, Construction Management, Design, Automation, or related fields.
-Both qualitative and quantitative research interests are welcome, as our group has no methodology bias.
-Our team has diverse and interdisciplinary research, but please note our discipline domain is *Engineering Management*.
-We will provide strong support to graduates in securing faculty positions in Construction Engineering and Management, Design Studies, and Architecture, or in pursuing careers in industry and international NGOs.
+We are recruiting RA/MPhil/PhD students based on the Department of Real Estate and Construction and the National Center of Technology Innovation in Digital Construction (Hong Kong Branch).
+Our team has interdisciplinary research with the discipline domain in *Engineering Management*.
+Applicants should hold a Bachelor's or Master's degree in Civil Engineering, Architecture, Construction Management, Design, or related fields.
+Both qualitative and quantitative research interests are welcome.

 # Research Areas
-* Computational Design / Generative Design
+* Computational Design for Manufacture, Assembly, and Safety
-* Building Information Modeling (BIM)
+* Building Information Modeling (BIM), Large Language Model (LLM)
-* Prefabricated Construction / Digital Fabrication
+* Interaction Design for Human-Robot Collaboration
-* Mixed Reality / Human-Computer Interaction Design
+* Human-AI Collaboration in Design Knowledge Engineering and Management

 # PhD Admission Benefits
 * Hong Kong PhD Fellowship Scheme (HKPF) and HKU Presidential PhD Scholar Programme (HKU-PS) recipients: Tax-free funding of approximately RMB 375,000 per year for four years (totaling around RMB 1.5 million), full tuition waiver, and guaranteed on-campus accommodation;